sleeping126/alex/contents/user-manual/README.md

 The URL of a new project has to start with *http://* or *https://* followed by at least one further character for the host.
 Technically, any host can be entered and therefore any web site can be learned.
-Due to the traffic that is caused by the learning process, it is recommended to only learn web applications you are the owner of, be it a local or a remote host.
+Due to the traffic that is caused by the learn process, it is recommended to only learn web applications you are the owner of, be it a local or a remote host.

 If the creation has been successful a user should be redirected to the front page where the newly created project is